-There are a couple of ways to go about building your website.
-One is to find, train and retain a volunteer (or several) to work on it.
-The other is to hire a professional.
+There are a multiple paths to building your website.
+One is to find,train and retain a volunteer.

 Baby Step 1: Engage with a trusted professional

 Finding a person or small agency who will shoot you straight.
 They look out for your best interest and don’t take you to the cleaners.

 Volunteers can be tricky.
 You have to find them, train them and retain them.
 That in itself is a job.